sequelize/sequelize-auto/README.md

 ## Typescript

-Add -z to cli options or `typescript: true` to programmatic options.
+Add `-l ts` to cli options or `typescript: true` to programmatic options.
 Model usage in a ts file:

 ```js
 // All models, can put in or extend to a db object at server init